fer77/Angular-projects/readme.md

 # Angular

-Repo where I can keep track projects I have completed using AngularJS and the code that I have used.
+Repo where I can keep track of projects I have completed using AngularJS and the code that I have used.

 #### Projects